Your Aalto User Account is one of the most important things to have while you study at Aalto University Open University

 The course registration starts from the course page.
 See the title Online registration for the course which brings you to the Aimo service page.

-- Log into the Aimo service and select Course registration, and further the appropriate registration form (e.g. Course registration Spring 2019), and then Fill in form.
+- Log into the Aimo service with the username you have registered, and select Course registration, and further the appropriate registration form (e.g. Course registration Spring 2019), and then Fill in form.

 - Accept the Open University's rules of conduct, choose the appropriate course in the drop-down menu and once you have found the course of your choice click on Send form.